-- 3.11 Regulation 8(3)(b) of the PRSA Operational Regulations requires the PRSA provider to undertake periodic reviews of the default investment strategy for a PRSA product.
+- 3.12 Regulation 8(3)(b) of the PRSA Operational Regulations requires the PRSA provider to undertake periodic reviews of the default investment strategy for a PRSA product.
 The statement of investment strategy should state how frequently and in what other circumstances such a review will be undertaken.
-The Pensions Board would expect reviews of the default investment strategy to be undertaken at least every five years. - 3.12 It would be appropriate for such reviews to take account of external factors, such as changes in the economic, tax or regulatory environment, as well as factors specific to the PRSA product, such as any changes to the method of marketing or the characteristics of the contributors.
-The PRSA Actuary should ensure that he or she is satisfied that the PRSA provider has informed the contributors of the current investment strategy applying to the PRSA product.
+The Pensions Authority would expect reviews of the default investment strategy to be undertaken at least every five years. - 3.13 It would be appropriate for such reviews to take account of external factors, such as changes in the economic, tax or regulatory environment, as well as factors specific to the PRSA product, such as any changes to the method of marketing or the characteristics of the contributors.
+If there are material changes made to the default investment strategy following such a review that will impact existing contributors, the PRSA Actuary should ensure that he or she is satisfied that the PRSA provider has provided timely notice of the changes to the contributors of the current investment strategy.
+Such notice should provide the contributor with the alternate investment options that are available to them at the time.

-4 Opinion on the strategy
+4 Opinion on the investment strategy